Are you wondering how to choose a target audience for your blog?

-Choosing a target audience allows you to create better content that resonates with your users.
+Picking a target audience allows you to create better content that resonates with your users.
 This helps you get more conversions and sales.

-- What is a Target Audience?
+- What Is a Target Audience?

-- Why Choosing a Target Audience is Important
+- Why Choosing a Target Audience Is Important

 - Finding Your Target Audience Using Google Analytics